 How Do I Request an Exception?

-We have recently made changes to the exception request process and have created two new forms to aid with your submission.
-For any request that is not an Alternative Capacity Requirement (ACR), please start by completing the new Exception Request Form .
+For any request that is not an Alternative Capacity Requirement (ACR), please start by completing the Exception Request Form .
 If you are requesting an Alternative Capacity Requirement (ACR), please complete the ACR specific form instead.
-The purpose of these forms is to help ensure that required information gets submitted with your request, so it may be processed without unnecessary delays.
+These forms help ensure that required information for our review gets submitted with your request, so it may be processed without unnecessary delays.
 Please submit the appropriate completed form along with a signed cover letter and supporting documentation.
-Read our staff guidance documents for public water systems for help with exceptions.
+Read our staff guidance documents for public water systems for help with exception submittals.
 Additional assistance for common exception requests can be found in the following list: